Let’s Drive From Colorado to Oregon

 1995 W Lake Blvd | Tahoe City, CA 96145

 We enjoyed the rustic campsites across the street from the Lake at William Kent Campground near Tahoe City on the California side.
 Easy access to Tahoe City for provisions or good restaurants, William Kent sites are wooded and semi-private.
-Bear lockers available and recommended for safe keeping of all your food stuffs.
+Bear lockers are available and recommended for the safe keeping of all your food stuffs.
 Yes.
 Bear lockers.
-Use them people.
+Use them, people.
 They’re there for a reason.